eppl-erau-db/amigo_ros2/README.md

 ### Constructing a 2D Map and Logging Poses

 #### Mapping:
-Launch a [terminal](#launch-a-terminal) in the container and source ROS.
+Launch a [container terminal](#launch-a-terminal) in a new terminal window and source ROS.
 Begin by manually driving the robot to create a 2D map of the area using a tool like Slam Toolbox(used here).
 This map serves as the foundation for the robot's navigation.

 ```bash
 source src/unitree_ros2/setup.sh && \